 I read the info about how to cut a medieval t-tunic dress the authentic historical way, but my attempts to follow didn't come out very well!
 I would have had to adjust piece sizes forever until I achieved something like fit.
-But I can't say I trust commercial patterns very much, either... they need to be tested with cheap fabric first and I usually end up not doing it.
+But I can't say I trust commercial patterns very much, either., which need to be tested with cheap fabric first and I usually end up not doing it.
 So I compromised by making up my own pattern, using a modern cut around the shoulders, narrow medieval-ish sleeves and then the triangle inserts for the skirt.
-I do love the idea of not wasting any fabric! :-)
+I do love the idea of not wasting any fabric.

 This is about as medieval-looking as I need to be, and I'm sharing my pattern here in case it comes in handy for anyone else.

 What's wrong with this picture?

 At the June Faire there was a lady whom I stopped to admire, who was straight out of the 14th century from her head to her toes to the embroidery frame on which she was stitching.
-Nothing about her wasn't an enchanting glimpse to a byegone time, and then I heard her say to the person she was talking to, "I'll message you on Facebook!"
+Nothing about her wasn't an enchanting glimpse of a bygone time, and then I heard her say to the person she was talking to, "I'll message you on Facebook!"
 And I was shocked!
 She did not look like she could possibly know anything about Facebook!

 Pattern fits a 38" bust.
 The waist is only slightly tapered and the skirt width is determined by the godets you put in.

 My upper arm measurement is 12.5"

 The cutting line for the orange sleeve produces a finished product that is intentionally snug on me.

 Skirt godets work like this, here's the original article